-Spindrift Theatre consists of actresses Anna Korolainen Crevier (Finland), Bergdis Julia Johannsdottir (Iceland), Henrietta Kristensen (Norway) and Sólveig Eva (Iceland) came together during their theatre training in London (Rose Bruford College of Theatre and Performance) and Estonia (Estonian Academy of Music and Theatre)
+Spindrift Theatre consists of actresses Anna Korolainen Crevier (Finland), Bergdis Julia Johannsdottir (Iceland), Henrietta Kristensen (Norway) and Sólveig Eva (Iceland).
+We came together during our theatre training in London (Rose Bruford College of Theatre and Performance) and Estonia (Estonian Academy of Music and Theatre)

-We focus on visually intriguing physical and experimental productions, following the passion to move audiences through both honesty and dreamlike worlds.
+We focus on visually intriguing, physical performances, following the passion to move audiences through both honesty and dreamlike worlds.

 As we work internationally the name Spindrift refers to our connection across the sea.
 The image of the ocean wave meeting its surface winds reminds us of theatrical confrontation.
 The opposite forces within this same element remind us of the contradictive and diverse qualities of an individual.

-We are focusing on the creation of a feminist training practice, where the whole range of emotions and movement qualities is explored without value judgment, because we believe the entirety of the human body and experiences has theatrical potential and seek to avoid overlooking "feminine" qualities in an art form where "masculine" tendencies are often encouraged in the performer.
+We are also working on a feminist training practice, where the whole range of movement and voice qualities is explored.
+The performer’s entire apparatus – including body, voice and individual experiences – has theatrical potential and we seek to avoid overlooking "feminine" qualities in an art form where "masculine" tendencies are often encouraged.